TBerrigan2101/p4_restaurant/README.md

 - I considered using a blog-like feature for the menu using the Django Blog walkthrough project as a reference.
 In the 'Jiro Dreams of Sushi' documentary it was mentioned that overfishing and price has an effect on supplies and what the chefs are able to produce.
 A blog based menu could allow the chefs to add, edit or delete dishes from the set menu easily if they have to.

+- I would like to create a more robust reservation feature allowing users and admins to see conflicts with scheduling or restaurant capacity.
+This was noted by my mentor but I wasn't able to create something that worked.
+I looked at other examples of booking systems using Django and Python but they were either as simple or too complex for me to replicate without copying it and try to make it work within my framework.

 ## 3. Technology Used
 - HTML
 - CSS